 Rosoff, M. (2005) How I Live Now.
 London: Penguin

-Sophia Bennett’s books for teens have been sold around the world since her debut novel, THREADS, won the Times/Chicken House Children’s Fiction Prize in 2009.
+Sophia Bennett is an award-winning children’s writer whose books have sold around the world since her debut novel, Threads, won the Times/Chicken House Children’s Fiction Prize in 2009.